React vs React Native – Key Difference, Advantages, and Disadvantages

 Thus, for example, if any component within the Adset tab in Facebook Ads needs some major changes, then only that component will be reused and re-defined, rather than the entire UI of Facebook Ads.

-So, these are the major advantages of Reactjs that make it unique.
+So, these are the major advantages of React that make it unique.

-What’s more, Reactjs is used to build components under React Native, and React Native implements Reactjs under their framework.
+What’s more, React is used to build components under React Native, and React Native implements React under their framework.

 One of the biggest USPs of building apps and websites using React Native is the ability to generate platform-specific code.